AndyWalker81/pands-project2021/README.md

 1. Pandas

 Pandas is is a high-level data manipulation tool built on the Numpy package.
 Its key data structure is called the DataFrame.
-DataFrames allow the storing and manipulation of tabular data in rows of observations and columns of variables<sup>[1]</sup>.
+DataFrames allow the storing and manipulation of tabular data in rows of observations and columns of variables<sup>[4]</sup>.

 2. Matplotlib (pyplot)

-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python<sup>[2]</sup>. ```matplotlib.pyplot``` is a collection of functions which make some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc<sup>[3]</sup>.
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python<sup>[5]</sup>. ```matplotlib.pyplot``` is a collection of functions which make some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc<sup>[6]</sup>.

 3. NumPy

 NumPy is a Python library used for working with arrays.
-It also has functions for working in domain of linear algebra, fourier transform, and matrices. <sup>[4]</sup>.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices. <sup>[7]</sup>.

 4. Seaborn

 Seaborn is a Python data visualisation library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics. <sup>[5]</sup>.
+It provides a high-level interface for drawing attractive and informative statistical graphics. <sup>[8]</sup>.

-##### References

-1. learnpython.org (n.d.) *Pandas Basics* [Online] Available at: https://www.learnpython.org/en/Pandas_Basics (Accessed 20th March 2021)
-2. Matplotlib (2021) *Matplotlib: Visualization with Python* [Online] Available at: https://matplotlib.org/ (Accessed 20th March 2021)
-3. Matplotlib (2021) *Pyplot tutorial* [Online] Available at: https://matplotlib.org/stable/tutorials/introductory/pyplot.html (Accessed 20th March 2021)
-4. W3Schools (n.d.) *NumPy Introduction* [Online] Available at: https://www.w3schools.com/python/numpy_intro.asp (Accessed 20th March 2021)
-5. Seaborn (2020) *seaborn: statistical data visualization* [Online] Available at: https://seaborn.pydata.org/ (Accessed 14th April 2021)

 ### 2. Import Data from Fisher's *Iris* data set